10 Best Fixes to Solve iPhone Plays Music by Itself

 Part 9: Factory Reset All Settings

 Step 1.
 Unlock your device and tap on the gear icon to visit its Settings.
-From here, browse to General > Reset feature to proceed.
+From here, browse to the General > Reset (or Transfer or Reset iPhone > Reset) feature to proceed.

 Step 2.
 Tap on the "Reset All Settings" option and enter your phone’s passcode to confirm the action.
 Wait for a while as your iPhone would be restarted with the default settings